 Your Money and Pension Obligations

-These plans are funded through employee and employer contributions as well as earnings on investments.
-Many pension plans throughout the nation have been inadequately funded through contributions, and the dramatic downturn in investment earnings during the Great Recession brought some to the brink of insolvency, even contributing to highly publicized bankruptcies in several California cities during 2012.
+Many public pension plans throughout the U.S. have been inadequately funded, and the dramatic downturn in investment earnings during the Great Recession brought some to the brink of insolvency.

-While most Texas plans remain stable, the issue of pension funding represents a growing problem that deserves close attention.
+While most Texas plans remain stable, the issue of pension funding is a significant problem that deserves close attention.

 - Snapshots: Case Studies of Two Pension Plans (PDF, 537K)

 - Report Appendix – Pension Plan Design (PDF, 270K)

 - A Review of Defined Benefit, Defined Contribution, and Alternative Retirement Plans (PDF, 1.1M)

 - Financial Economics and Public Pensions (PDF, 512K)

 - Understanding the Basics of Actuarial Methods (PDF, 328K)

 - Retirement Benefits in the Public and Private Sectors (PDF, 1.1M)